forfudan/MojoMiji/src/docs/basic/functions.md

 From my perspective, this is a more intuitive model for users and leads to less mental burden.

 Note that the term "reference" means differently in Mojo compared to Rust.
 In Rust, a reference is a safe pointer to a value.
-In Mojo, however, depending on the context, it can either be:

-- An alias of the variable.
+In Mojo, however, it is an alias (body double) of the variable.
 For example, an argument can be a (immutable or mutable) reference of the variable being passed into the function.
-- A safe pointer type that stores the address of the value of the variable.
-For example, `Pointer(to=a)` is a reference of the variable `a`.

-In case there is no confusion, I will use the term "reference" for convenience for both cases.
-Otherwise, I  will use the term "alias" to refer to the first case, and "pointer" to refer to the second case.
+When accessing the value of the argument, you do not need to de-reference it.

+We will discuss more about the references system in Mojo in the later chapter [Reference](../advanced/references.md).

 :::